 Zoom Polls & Quizzes

 Zoom polls and quizzes are created directly within the Zoom platform to allow a meeting host, co-host, or alternative host to gather information from and share information with meeting participants to increase student engagement.
 Polls and quizzes may be created prior to (recommended) or during a Zoom meeting and reused in future meetings.
-Standard polls contain only single choice and multiple choice question types.
-Advanced polls contain six additional question types, allow uploaded images, and have the option to set correct responses for each question, turning an advanced poll into an advanced quiz.

 Enable Zoom polls and quizzes

-Use the Zoom web portal to navigate to Settings.
-Under the Meeting tab, scroll down to or click on In Meeting (Basic) to jump to the In Meeting (Basic) settings.
+In Settings, under the Meeting tab, scroll down to or click on In Meeting (Basic) to jump to the In Meeting (Basic) settings.